Nate-Sheibley/manufac_defect_detection/README.md

 # Result
 ResNeXt 50 pre-training outperforms ResNet v1.5 at 25 epochs, with less than half the errors, attaining 93% accuracy.

+Scratches and patches were the most over-represented (+2) in machine labels, and inclusions were most under-represented (-3).

+Crazing, Rolled, and pitting were all 100% correctly identified.

 ![ResNext50 Confusion Matrix](images/Confusion_Matrix_ResNext50.png)

 ![ResNet50 Confusion Matrix](images/Confusion_Matrix_ResNet50.png)